Objectway/charts-server-renderer/README.md

-# d3-server-renderer
+# charts-server-renderer
-A d3 server renderer easy to customize, it uses d3.js to render svg charts on the server-side with node.js and to serve it.
+A charts server renderer easy to customize, it uses [d3.js](https://d3js.org/) or [FusionCharts](http://www.fusioncharts.com/) to render svg charts on the server-side with node.js and to serve it.

 ## Getting started
 - clone this project